dark

 Outdoor Features and Sensors

-The GPSMAP 66i offers area calculation, geocaching (paperless) and custom maps compatibility.
+The GPSMAP 66i offers area calculation, geocaching (paperless) and the aforementioned custom maps compatibility.
 It also has access to the standard GPSMAP features including the Hunt/Fish calendar, Sun and Moon information and the picture viewer function.

-The GPSMAP 66i also comes with a barometric altimeter and a compass sensor (tilt compensated 3 axis).
+The GPSMAP 66i also comes with a barometric altimeter and a compass sensor (tilt-compensated 3-axis).

 Smart Features

 The GPSMAP 66i also allows you to use the Garmin Explore app on your mobile phone.
-This app is a great companion the 66i in that it helps you type messages on a familiar keyboard format, helps you conserve power and shows your map position without having to open the handheld.
+This app is a great companion to the 66i in that it helps you type messages on a familiar keyboard format, helps you conserve power and shows your map position without having to open the handheld.

 Accessories